publisha/publisha.github.io/_posts/2017/2017-03-03-writing-with-atom.md

 ## Markdown

 You need to learn it.
-But so easy.
+But it is so easy.
 And anyway Atom can help.

 I won't repeat here what you can find online about Markdown, like who invented it ([John Gruber][6028e808]) and what it [actually means][ee933fd6], and [who loves it][41bd7e97].